utcs356/sp25/_pages/5_dns.md

 /* e.g., TDNSCreateZone(ctx, "google.com") */
 void TDNSCreateZone (struct TDNSServerContext *ctx, const char *zoneurl);

-/* Adds either an NS entry or A entry for the subdomain in the zone */ /* A entry example*/
+/* Adds either an NS record or A record for the subdomain in the zone */ /* A record example*/
-/* e.g., TDNSAddEntry(ctx, "google.com", "www", "123.123.123.123", NULL) */
+/* e.g., TDNSAddRecord(ctx, "google.com", "www", "123.123.123.123", NULL) */
-/* NS entry example */
+/* NS record example */
-/* Below will also implicitly create a maps.google.com zone */ /* e.g., TDNSAddEntry(ctx, "google.com", "maps", NULL, "ns.maps.google.com")*/
+/* Below will also implicitly create a maps.google.com zone */ /* e.g., TDNSAddRecord(ctx, "google.com", "maps", NULL, "ns.maps.google.com")*/
-/* Then you can add an IP for ns.maps.google.com like below */ /* e.g., TDNSAddEntry(ctx, "maps.google.com", "ns", "111.111.111.111", NULL)*/
+/* Then you can add an IP for ns.maps.google.com like below */ /* e.g., TDNSAddRecord(ctx, "maps.google.com", "ns", "111.111.111.111", NULL)*/
-void TDNSAddEntry (struct TDNSServerContext *ctx, const char *zoneurl, const char *subdomain, const char *IPv4, const char* NS);
+void TDNSAddRecord (struct TDNSServerContext *ctx, const char *zoneurl, const char *subdomain, const char *IPv4, const char* NS);

 /* Parses a DNS message and stores the result in `parsed` */ /* Returns 0 if the message is a query, 1 if it's a response */ */